 Leaders should set expectations of how the teams will communicate, by outlining which tools to use and when.
 Employees must understand how to approach each other depending on the urgency of a matter and the follow-up requirements.
 For example, you may decide to use instant messaging for quick questions, and video conferencing for morning meetings.
 This will provide more structure, trust, and productivity.

 Remember, messages can be interpreted differently when the context is unclear.
-Working on email or instant message alone can cause misunderstandings and feelings of isolation.
+Working on email or instant messages alone can cause misunderstandings and feelings of isolation.
 Video conferencing makes the message feel more personal and participants can benefit from visual cues and social interaction.

 Build and maintain relationships within the virtual team

 Social interaction (with maybe a water cooler game?)is the most successful way to build and maintain trust.
 In a conventional office setting, teams can see each other for eight hours a day, five days a week.
 The time that they spend together allows relationships to flourish more naturally than it does virtually.